 He has a passion for skiing and he is a qualified BASI level 2 ski instructor.
 When he gets the chance, he loves travelling and watching films.

 Tatina Semprini came to complementary therapies in 1999.
-She trained in Body Massage, Aromatherapy, Sports Massage, Chair Massage, No Hands Massage and Thermo-Auricular Therapy (Hopi Ear Candling).
+She trained in Body Massage, Aromatherapy, Sports Massage, Seated Massage, No Hands Massage and Thermo-Auricular Therapy (Hopi Ear Candling).
 Tatina has worked as a full time massage therapist in various clinics since 2001.
 She has also provided aromatherapy massages for autistic adults.
-Her chair massage work has taken her into offices, banks and hospitals working with staff there.
+Her seated massage work has taken her into offices, banks and hospitals working with staff there.
 In 2003 she was invited to work with students and teachers at one of London’s larger professional dance schools, where she has been massaging regularly ever since.
-She has recently also started working with the dancers of the Royal Ballet in London.
+She also works with ballet dancers at the Royal Ballet in London.
 Tatina facilitates a number of our CPD workshops, and has run workshops in Japan.

 Tatina says that when she grows up she wants to be a dancer, in the meantime she’ll make do with massaging dancers.